User Guide

 }

-• plugin:svelte/recommended … Above, plus rules to prevent errors or unintended behavior.
+• eslintPluginSvelte.configs.recommended … Includes base configuration, plus rules to prevent errors or unintended behavior.

-• plugin:svelte/prettier … Turns off rules that may conflict with Prettier (You still need to configure prettier to work with svelte yourself, for example by using prettier-plugin-svelte.).
+• eslintPluginSvelte.configs.prettier … Disables rules that may conflict with Prettier.
+You still need to configure Prettier to work with Svelte manually, for example, by using prettier-plugin-svelte.

-• plugin:svelte/all … All rules.
-This configuration is not recommended for production use because it changes with every minor and major version of eslint-plugin-svelte.
-Use it at your own risk.
+• eslintPluginSvelte.configs.all … Includes all available rules.
+Note: This configuration is not recommended for production use, as it changes with every minor and major version of eslint-plugin-svelte.
+Use at your own risk.

-See the rule list to get the rules that this plugin provides.
+For more details, see the rule list to explore the rules provided by this plugin.

 // ...